LucaBonfiglioli/pipewine/docs/tutorial/actions.md

     ``` py
     class ImagesFolderSink(DatasetSink[Dataset[ImageSample]]):
-    # Inherit from DatasetSink and specify the type of data that will be written.
-    # In this case, we only want to write a single dataset with a custom sample type.

         def __init__(self, folder: Path, grabber: Grabber | None = None) -> None:
             super().__init__()  # Always call the superclass constructor!
             self._folder = folder